 Make sure you are talking them in a quiet and gentle way so as not to frighten them.
 We always talk to ours during the settling in phase (as well as now!).
 It’s a good idea to talk to them whilst offering a tasty treat like a carrot through the bars.
 You can repeat their name as well as it helps them get used to it.

-Even if they don’t come out to accept the tasty treat they will get used to your voice and associate it and you with food.
+Don’t take it personally if they don’t come out to accept the tasty treat.
+They will still get used to your voice and associate it and you with food.
 Food is a great confidence builder for guinea pigs!
 It won’t be long until they “wheek” at you every time you open the fridge as ours do!
 Ours even “wheek” now when we come in from being outside as they expecting a treat.
 Not sure what Wheeking is?
 Check out our sounds section!

-It can be tempting to take away the guinea pigs hideaway so as to “force” them to come out and play – NEVER DO THIS!
+It can be tempting to take away the guinea pigs hideaway so as to “force” them to come out and play.
+NEVER DO THIS!
 It doesn’t help them feel more confident in fact it has the opposite effect and be very damaging.
 Remember we are helping your guinea pigs settle in so it takes time.

-Guinea pigs hate sudden movement since they can’t see what’s right in front of them thanks to having their eyes on either side of their head.
+Guinea pigs hate sudden movement since they can’t see what’s right in front of them.
+This is due to them having their eyes on either side of their head.
 It will take a lot of patience before they approach you to take some food from you.
 Keep trying though as they may eventually eat out of your hand if you remain still.

 The last stage is gently stroking your piggy and hoping they don’t run away.
 This is a fairly long process and may take up to two weeks.
 Remember to always approach your guinea pigs from the side, never from above.

 You can read our full guide on it but we’ve broken the basics down here.